thenku/auth-ready-express-middleware/PLAN.md

 - **So that** my account is more secure
 - **Estimated Time:** 8 hours

-### 5. Password/Account Reset [use two MFAs to recover the other eg.password = authenticator + email, authenticator = password + email; payment can also be a nice verifier.
-Also a reset key can be provided at first activation.
-Recommend using password managers. ]
+### 5. Account Reset Request (Access lost / compromised) For ease and security I'd assume a complete reset.
+Pay Fee + Verify Payer + Show ID of contact person + compare personal-authorized-information for verification (eg. CEO/Admin approval (email ), ip-whitelist, birthdate, password, email, phone, sms, authenticator, DNS Verification) Also a reset key can be provided at first activation.
+Security recommendations must be used eg. password managers + locking, safe email, mobile locks, LAN security, App security.
 - **As a** registered user
 - **I want** to reset my password if I forget it
 - **So that** I can regain access to my account
 - **Estimated Time:** 4 hours

-### 10. Instead of CAPTCHA in Registration use MFA, Loggin & Brute Force protection, honeypot,CSRF
+### 10. Instead of CAPTCHA in Registration use MFA, Loggin & Brute Force protection, honeypot, CSRF (ask for permission to submit = [session + timeout + csrf])
 - **As a** new user
 - **I want** to complete a Google RECAPTCHA during registration
 - **So that** the system can verify that I am not a bot